mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 A drug used to treat mild pain and the symptoms of arthritis and several other conditions.
 It is a type of nonsteroidal anti-inflammatory drug (NSAID) and a type of cyclooxygenase inhibitor.
 Also called naproxen.

 **neupogen**
-Neupogen&reg; is a brand of GCSF - a drug that stimulates the production of neutrophils (a type of white blood cell).
+Neupogen<span class="superscript">&reg;</span> is a brand of GCSF - a drug that stimulates the production of neutrophils (a type of white blood cell).
 Also called filgrastim.

 **neutropenia**
 A condition in which there is a lower-than-normal number of neutrophils (a type of white blood cell).
 While you are neutropenic you will take precautions to prevent infection.